What is RipDrive?

 Also on a positive note, the magnetic lid (2 magnets) is very easy to flip open but stays securely shut.
 The RIP drive is awesome--I cannot imagine why no one thought of this before.
 A few cranks at the chrono feeds all the balls you need without having to turn the hopper on and off, and can be used in a pinch if batteries run low.

 This level of performance does come with a couple of problems, however.
 This hopper is BIG.
 It takes no fewer than SIX AA batteries, and there's lots of space taken up by the mechanical guts.
 This leaves room only for 180 balls.
+[CORRECTION: I counted and it actually holds 200.]
 This isn't big deal for woods ball but would be a handicap for tourney play.
 Also, it's hard to change the batteries, which don't last very long especially if you forget to turn the hopper off between games.
 The gun comes with a 1-1/4" #4 screw holding the battery compartment closed.
 It's a pain to unscrew the long screw, and mine got stripped early on.
 I simply replaced it with a 3/4" screw which made accessing the batteries much less painful.
 Another issue I have with the hopper is that the LED is extremely dim.
 Even in the shade, it's hard to see the flashes to see what mode it's in or if it's even on at all.
 Again, for woods ball this isn't a big deal but I wouldn't want to rely on it in a tourney.

 A solid loader that will absolutely keep up with any gun you have.
 The RIP option is definitely worth the upcharge.
 Probably not the best of breed, however.
 I will definitely shop around for something lighter and easier to work on for my next loader.